Doctoral Student Seminar – Atlanta

 Application deadline is September 30, 2019.

-Participants receive a $500 honorarium for full attendance.
+Participants receive a $500 honorarium for attending the full Friday & Saturday sessions.

 Sign up for our Teaching Links e-newsletter to receive timely announcement of Wabash Center programs.